NunoSempere/nunosempere.github.io/miscellanea/leitmotiv.md

 It would be stupid for a deterministic algorithm to think that it isn't constrained by the output it produces when run on a deterministic machine.

-"Si el cuerpo fuese el instrumento de la intelección, el pensamiento no sería independiente de este.
-El alma, pues, es incorpórea"
+Esta idea: "Si el cuerpo fuese el instrumento de la intelección, el pensamiento no sería independiente de este.
+El alma, pues, es incorpórea". ¿Cómo puede el cuerpo acceder a los inteligibles si no son de su misma naturaleza?